When This Medicine Should Not Be Used

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin, into a muscle, or into a vein.
 A nurse or other trained health professional will give you this medicine.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how cytarabine works.
 Tell your doctor if you are using digoxin.

 Warnings While Using This Medicine

-- Tell your doctor if you are breastfeeding, or if you have a heart disease, a bone marrow problem, or any type of infection or problem with your immune system.
+- Tell your doctor if you are breastfeeding, or if you have bone marrow problems, kidney disease, liver disease, ulcers or bleeding in your stomach or intestines, or lung problems.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Avoid people who are ill, and wash your hands often.
 Brush and floss your teeth gently, do not play rough sports, and be careful with sharp objects.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.